-This small village in the heart of the Val d’Orcia would probably have become lost in the mists of time had its most illustrious inhabitant Enea Silvio Piccolomini (Pope Pius II) not transformed it to the extent that he did.
+Pienza is a small village in the heart of the Val d’Orcia that would probably have become lost in the mists of time if its most illustrious inhabitant Enea Silvio Piccolomini (Pope Pius II) not transformed it to the extent that he did.

 A visit to the Palazzo Piccolomini is also a must; an example of genuine interpenetration of art and nature with its hanging garden from which you can enjoy a breathtaking view over the Val d’Orcia and Mount Amiata.

 Palazzo Borgia is also visible from the square, a building that houses the Diocesan museum, which is one of the most significant in the province of Siena.
 Items appear chronologically and so it will be easy to trace the evolution of Sienese painting from the 14th to the 15th century (from Duccio to Lorenzetti all the way to Vecchietta) and to admire Pius II’s splendid English cope.

 Pienza is not just the perfect town, but it is also the town of pecorino cheese.
 Are you ready to try some?

 Depending upon your needs, tour guided visit of the villages nearby

 If you are interested in this tour you can fill out the form or contact me by email, phone, Messenger or WhatsApp to request information.